 Recipe FAQs

 Yes, certainly!
 Though walnuts and pistachios are the most common nuts in baklava, you can also use hazelnuts.
-I think it would also be fun to experiment with pecans or even macadamia nuts (like in these Cocadas).
+I think it would also be fun to experiment with pecans, cashews or even macadamia nuts (like in these Easy Cocadas).

 Pistachio Baklava is a dessert with a longer shelf-life than most.
 It will stay good either on the counter or in the fridge for up to two weeks as long as you store it in an airtight container!
-You’ll know that your pistachio baklava is going bad when it starts to dry up.
+You’ll know that your pistachio baklava is going bad when it starts to dry up or feel stale.

 If you want to freeze your dessert, you can!
 Wrap it up in plastic wrap and aluminum foil and freeze it for up to four months.